dofonik/matplotlib-challenge/README.md

 # matplotlib-challenge
 Module 5 Challenge - UWA Data Analytics Bootcamp

+Note that no specific instruction was given on what to name this repository.

 DESCRIPTION:
 Within the Pymaceuticals file there is the pymaceuticals.ipynb which contains the main code, as well as pymaceuticals_starter.ipynb which contains the sample solutions and template provided for this analysis.